Eigenvalues of random matrices with generalised correlations: a path integral approach

 where none of the indices $i$, $j$, or $k$ take equal values, and where we use the shorthand $\mathrm{Corr}(a,b) = [\langle a b \rangle - \langle a\rangle \langle b\rangle]/\sqrt{\mathrm{Var}(a)\mathrm{Var}(b)}$ for the correlation coefficients.

 The scaling of the mean and the variance of each element with $N$ in Eqs.~(\ref{adeff}) and (\ref{zcorr}) ensures a sensible thermodynamic limit \cite{edwardsjones, mezard1987, sommers}.

 We distinguish between two types of correlations in Eq.~(\ref{zcorr}): type-1 correlations between diagonally opposite elements [these correlations are ${\cal O}(N^0)$ and quantified by $\Gamma$], and type-2 correlations between elements with one index in common (whose magnitudes are governed by $\gamma$, $c$ and $r$).
 The type-2 correlations must be of the order $N^{-1}$, again in order to ensure a sensible thermodynamic limit \cite{bunin2016interaction, galla2012relative, berg1998matrix}.
-One notes further that the parameters $\Gamma$, $\gamma$, $r$ and $c$ cannot be chosen independently; we have the following constraints $ \vert\Gamma\vert \leq 1$ and $\vert \gamma + \Gamma\vert \leq (c+r)/2 + 1$ [see Section I.A of the Supplemental Material (SM) \footnote{The Supplemental Material contains further details of the calculation of both the outlier eigenvalue and bulk eigenvalue density, as well as a method for the numerical production of random matrices with generalised correlations.}].

-We do not consider explicitly correlations between elements that share no indices; the presence of such correlations can be shown to be produced by a value of $\mu$ that fluctuates between realisations of the random matrix (see Section I.B of the SM).
-As such, any one realisation of the random matrix with these correlations could also have been drawn from an ensemble with no such correlations, but with a modified value of $\mu$.
+We do not consider explicitly correlations between elements that share no indices; the presence of such correlations can be shown to be produced by a value of $\mu$ that fluctuates between realisations of the random matrix (see Section I.B of the Supplemental Material (SM) \footnote{The Supplemental Material contains further details of the calculation of both the outlier eigenvalue and bulk eigenvalue density, as well as a method for the numerical production of random matrices with generalised correlations.}).

 We now turn our attention to the eigenvalue spectrum.
 Consider the disorder-averaged eigenvalue density, which is defined as

 where the $\{\lambda_i\}$ are the eigenvalues of any one realisation of the random matrix.
 The eigenvalue density is normalised such that $\int d^2\omega \,\rho(\omega) =1$, where the integral covers the entire complex plane.